Ukraine flag

 Integration of two-factor authentication (2FA/MFA) for your Array AG SSL VPN is now complete.
 If you have other questions, contact Protectimus customer support service.

-WatchGuard Mobile VPN 2FA
+Configuring Two-Factor Authentication for WatchGuard Mobile VPN

 This guide shows how to enable multi-factor authentication (2FA / MFA) for WatchGuard Mobile VPN with the help of the Protectimus two-factor authentication solution.